Hormones During Pregnancy

 Many hormone levels are affected in the body during pregnancy, with several hormones playing major roles during pregnancy.
 These include:

+Estrogen.
 This group of hormones is responsible for the development of the female sexual characteristics.
-Normally formed in the ovaries, estrogen is also produced by the placenta during pregnancy, to help maintain a healthy pregnancy.
+Normally formed in the ovaries, estrogen is also made by the placenta during pregnancy to help maintain a healthy pregnancy.

-This hormone is produced by the ovaries and by the placenta during pregnancy.
+Progesterone.
+This hormone is made by the ovaries and by the placenta during pregnancy.
 Progesterone stimulates the thickening of the uterine lining in anticipation of implantation of a fertilized egg.